 - Download the correct IPSW file for the desired device.
 Update your device using Finder on Mac or iTunes on Windows.

-- Download the beta profile using the link above and install this update over-the-air.
+- Download the beta profile from the developer center and install this update over-the-air.

 Is iOS 14 worth an upgrade?